Christopher Wren: Later career

-During the 1670s, Wren received significant secular commissions.
+During the 1670s, Christopher Wren received significant secular commissions.
 Among many of his notable designs at this time, the monument (1671–76) commemorating the Great Fire also involved Robert Hooke, but Wren was in control of the final design, the Royal Observatory (1675–76), and the Wren Library at Trinity College, Cambridge (1676–84) were the most important ones.

 In 1682, Wren advised that the original statues of the King's Beasts on St George's Chapel, Windsor be removed.
 The pinnacles were left bare until 1925, when replica statues were installed.

 By historical accident, all Wren's large-scale secular commissions dated from after the 1680s.
 At the age of 50 his personal development, as was that of English architecture, was ready for monumental but humane architecture, in which the scales of individual parts relate both to the whole and to the people who used them.
 The first large project Wren designed, the Chelsea Hospital (1682–92), does not entirely satisfy the eye in this respect, but met its brief with distinction and such success that even in the 21st century it fulfils its original function.
 The reconstruction of the stateroom at Windsor Castle was notable for the integration of architecture, sculpture and painting.
 This commission was in the hand of Hugh May, who died in February 1684, before the construction finished; Wren assumed his post and finalised the works.

 Between 1683 and 1685 he was much occupied in designing the King's House, Winchester, where Charles II had hoped to spend his declining years, but which was never completed.
 When Wren promised that it would be complete within a year the King, who was conscious of his mortality, replied that " a year is a great time in my life".After the death of Charles II in 1685, Wren's attention was directed mainly to Whitehall (1685–87).
 The new king, James II, required a new chapel and also ordered a new gallery, council chamber and a riverside apartment for the Queen.
 Later, when James II was removed from the throne, Wren took on architectural projects such as Kensington Palace (1689–96) and Hampton Court (1689–1700).